Second Empire style: Architecture

 The main building of St. Ignatius College Prep in Chicago, Illinois, designed by Canadian architect Toussaint Menard, is a classic example of the style.
 It is one of the five extant public buildings in Chicago that predate the Great Chicago Fire of 1871.

-Second Empire is an architectural style most popular in the latter half of the 19th century and early years of the 20th century.
-It was so named for the architectural elements in vogue during the era of the Second French Empire.
-As the Second Empire style evolved from its 17th-century Renaissance foundations, it acquired a mix of earlier European styles, most notably the Baroque, often combined with mansard roofs and/or low, square-based domes.
+Second Empire is an architectural style that was most popular in the latter half of the 19th century and the early years of the 20th century.
+It takes its name from the architectural elements in vogue during the era of the Second French Empire.
+As the Second Empire style evolved from its 17th-century Renaissance foundations, it acquired a blend of earlier European styles, most notably the Baroque, often combined with mansard roofs and low, square-based domes.

-The style quickly spread and evolved as Baroque Revival architecture throughout Europe and across the Atlantic.
-Its suitability for super-scaling allowed it to be widely used in the design of municipal and corporate buildings.
-In the United States, where one of the leading architects working in the style was Alfred B. Mullett, buildings in the style were often closer to their 17th-century roots than examples of the style found in Europe.
+The style spread rapidly and evolved as Baroque Revival architecture throughout Europe and across the Atlantic.
+Its suitability for large-scale application made it widely used in the design of municipal and corporate buildings.
+In the United States, where one of the leading architects working in the style was Alfred B. Mullett, buildings in the style were often closer to their 17th-century roots than European examples.

-The dominant architectural style of the Second Empire was eclecticism, drawing liberally from the Gothic style, Renaissance style, and the styles dominant during the reigns of Louis XV and Louis XVI.
+The dominant architectural tendency of the Second Empire was eclecticism, drawing liberally from the Gothic style, Renaissance style, and the styles dominant during the reigns of Louis XV and Louis XVI.
 The combination was derided by Émile Zola as "the opulent bastard child of all the styles".
-The best example was the Opéra Garnier, begun in 1862 but not finished until 1875.
-The architect was Charles Garnier (1825–1898), who won the competition for the design when he was only thirty-seven.
-When asked by the Empress Eugénie what the style of the building was called, he replied simply, "Napoleon III".
-At the time, it was the largest opera house in the world, but much of the interior space was devoted to purely decorative spaces: grand stairways, huge foyers for promenading, and large private boxes.
+The finest example was the Opéra Garnier, begun in 1862 but not completed until 1875.
+The architect was Charles Garnier (1825–1898), who won the competition for the design at the age of thirty-seven.
+When the Empress Eugénie asked Garnier what the style of the building was called, he replied simply: "Napoleon III."
+At the time it was the largest opera house in the world, but much of the interior space was devoted to purely decorative purposes: grand stairways, vast foyers for promenading, and large private boxes.
 Another example was the Mairie, or city hall, of the 1st arrondissement of Paris, built in 1855–1861 in a neo-Gothic style by the architect Jacques Ignace Hittorff (1792–1867).